aplteam/Maker/Docs/publish-config.md

 This tag should carry either 0 or 1 as value.

-If it is a 1 then the user command `]RunMake` makes sure that the instance of Dyalog that will load the workspace `Make.dws` and run its `⎕LX` will require admin rights.
+If it is a 1 then the user command `]RunMake` makes sure that the instance of Dyalog that will load the workspace `Make.dws` and run its `⎕LX` will be started in elevated mode.

 ### The `<initial>` tag